 Construction Excel template

-Existing Building Facility Maintenance and Repair SOP Template for free download.
+Download the Existing Building Facility Maintenance and Repair SOP Template for free.

 DaaS custom development

-When mega-project data outgrows Excel, this workflow can become a custom system
+When facility maintenance data outgrows Excel, this workflow can become a custom system

-If ready-made templates cannot handle mega-project data volume, approval chains, attachments, or multi-project rollups, we can turn the same field model into a custom system.
+If ready-made templates cannot handle multiple buildings, approval chains, attachments, or multi-project rollups, we can turn the same field model into a custom system.

 Connect settings, equipment registers, standard libraries, annual plans, work execution, JSA risk, hazard actions, spares, contractors, and performance dashboards into a maintenance and repair loop.